madebygps/azure-cli-basics/README.md

-# azure-cli-basics
+# Azure CLI Basics

 ## What's the advantage of using an Azure command-line tool?

 Azure runs on automation.
 Every action inside the portal translates to code being executed to read, create, modify, or delete resources.
-Azure command-line tools automate routine operations, standardize database failovers, and pull data that provide powerful insight.
+Azure command-line tools automate routine operations, standardize database failover, and pull data that provide powerful insight.

 ## Chose the right Azure Command Line Tool